KfWorkExp/PythonTurtleBasics/README.md

       b) Navigate to it: cd code
       c) Copy the code to your laptop: git clone <url>  (where the url is the one you copied in 4).

-Note that 'forking' only copies the code and not the Wiki with the user stories etc in.
-You will need to refer to the original url for these.

 ### Step 3 - Open in VS Code and run up the code.

 1) Open VS Code.